 - How you use the information

-- How you deliver the information back to your prospect as his personal need
+- How you deliver the information back to your prospect based on his specific needs

 - And finally, how you close the deal

 If you carefully go through these four factors, you have what it takes to be a successful salesperson.
 We cannot ensure all your conversations with your prospects will go the same way.
 But, if you customize your approach according to each client, you’ll surely ace the game.